CoinWeek Ancient Coin Series by Mike Markowitz …..

 Cleomenes also issued anonymous bronze coins.
 This suggests that Sparta’s domestic economy had evolved to function more like other Greek cities, with a need for small change in daily life.

 Cleomenes attempted to revive traditional Spartan institutions but understood the need to modernize the army, adopting Macedonian-style drill and equipment.
 He extended Spartan citizenship (previously limited to a tiny elite) to more residents of Laconia.
-Defeated in battle against the Achaean League at Sellasia in 222, Cleomenes fled to Alexandria, finding refuge at the court of Ptolemy III.
-When he failed in an attempted revolt against the succession of Ptolemy IV, he killed himself in 219 BCE.
+Defeated in battle against the Achaean League at Sellasia in 222 BCE, Cleomenes fled to Alexandria, finding refuge at the court of Ptolemy III.
+When he failed in an attempted revolt against the succession of Ptolemy IV, he killed himself in 219.

 Achaean League Spartan Coins